Full-Body EMS

 Duration

 For travelers with no gym access.
-Home suit in hotel room.
-Nick's actual use pattern.
+This is Nick's practical use case: EMS-vs-nothing, not EMS-vs-a-perfect gym program.

 Dose

-Lower intensity (RPE 4-5) focused on post-injury stabilizer and accessory muscle recruitment
+Lower intensity, roughly RPE 4-5, focused on post-injury stabilizers and accessory muscle recruitment

 Frequency